waynodiablo/Oystercard/challenges/pivot_table.md

 # Singles Chart Pivot Table

-## Objective
+## Learning Objectives

-Continue learning about databases and data manipulation.
+Continue learning about databases and data manipulation by building a pivot table to display some data.
+To complete the challenge, you'll need to be able to:

+- Insert data from a CSV file into a database table
+- Aggregate data in the table using GROUP BY and corresponding aggregate functions.
+- Sort data in the table both in ascending and descending order
+- Make design decisions about structuring dynamic database queries to maintain best OO and DRY practices

 ## Specification